Glenn Kaiser

-Glenn Kaiser (born January 21, 1953) is a Chicago-based Christian blues musician, singer, songwriter and pastor.
+Glenn Kaiser (born January 21, 1953) is an American, Chicago-based Christian rock, Christian blues musician, singer, songwriter and pastor.
 He was the leader of Resurrection Band and is currently the leader of The Glenn Kaiser Band.

 Personal life

 Childhood

 Kaiser's older brother and sister left the house while he was still young and his parents divorced when he was nine years old.
 Kaiser was active in Milwaukee's music scene, starting at the age of twelve, and was a member of more than twelve bands, leading two, before reaching nineteen years of age.

 Glenn Kaiser was raised as a nominal Lutheran and used drugs before he became a born-again Christian, around the time of his eighteenth birthday.
 He was quoted as saying: "Nothing else gave me so much happiness or sense of purpose until I asked Jesus Christ to come into my heart and become absolute Lord of my life."